Scott G. Nelson

 Blacksburg, VA 24061

-Scott G. Nelson is an Associate Professor and Director of Graduate Studies in the Department of Political Science.
+Scott G. Nelson is an associate professor in the Department of Political Science.

 - Global Governance

 - Contemporary Political Theory

 - Past Director of Graduate Studies, Department of Political Science, Virginia Tech

 - Western Political Science Association

 - 2000 Department of Political Science Outstanding Teaching Recognition Award, Virginia Tech.

 - 1991 Cummings-Rumbaugh Government Prize for outstanding work in the discipline of Political Science, Department of Political Science, College of Wooster.

 - 1991 The Parker Myers Memorial Award for outstanding contributions to community service, College of Wooster.